openSUSE/news-o-o/_posts/2010-08-10-opensuse-weekly-news-issue-135-is-out.markdown

 ####  [Alex Barrios: Somethings to do after an openSUSE installation](http://lizards.opensuse.org/2010/08/01/somethings-to-do-after-an-opensuse-installation/)

-"Every time that I make a new openSUSE installation, I always add some additional stuff to get an even better user experience, that™s why I enumerate here the things that i suggest to you do after a successfully openSUSE installation.
+"Every time that I make a new openSUSE installation, I always add some additional stuff to get an even better user experience, thatâ€™s why I enumerate here the things that i suggest to you do after a successfully openSUSE installation.
 Read well, read again, so you will not be lost.
-All the commands that I show here between double quotes () for the time of the execution will go without the quotes and with the text in bold just like that."
+All the commands that I show here between double quotes (â€œ) for the time of the execution will go without the quotes and with the text in bold just like that."

 ####  [OMG!SUSE! team: Kickin' it old school with KDE3](http://feedproxy.google.com/%7Er/omgsuse/%7E3/fbOd5lzxK2Y/kickin-it-old-school-kde3)